openSUSE/travel-support-program/README.md

 # Travel Support Program management application

-## Disclaimmer

-THIS IS A WORK IN PROGRESS AND IS NOT READY YET FOR ANY REAL USAGE... you have been warned.

 ## About

 This is a Ruby on Rails based application to manage the requests and